Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 \subsubsection{Bayesian inverse problem, BMFIA setup, ground-truth, and observables}

-We investigate the following Bayesian inverse problem: Given are noisy observations $\Yobs$ (quantitative details below) of the previously described poro-elastic problem's vector-valued velocity field over time, we want to infer the permeability field, \ie obtain the fields posterior $p(\bx|\Yobs)$.
-We employ BMFIA to find a multi-fidelity posterior approximation $\pmf(\bx|\Yobs)$.
+We investigate the following BIP: Given are noisy observations $\Yobs$ (quantitative details below) of the previously described poro-elastic problem's vector-valued velocity field over time, we want to infer the permeability field, \ie obtain the fields posterior $p(\bx|\Yobs)$.
+We employ BMFIA to find an MF posterior approximation $\pmf(\bx|\Yobs)$.